 Traumatic brain injuries cause long-lasting damage.
 If you suspect another person or company caused the accident that led to your head trauma, talk to an attorney about your legal rights immediately.

 Managing a civil case can be difficult, but you do not have to go it alone.
-Our Blue Bell traumatic brain injury lawyers at Ostroff Injury Law can help.
+Our Blue Bell traumatic brain injury lawyers at Ostroff Godshall Injury and Accident Lawyers can help.
 Contact us today to set up your free initial consultation.